Tunneled Central Lines in Children

 When should I call my child's doctor?

 - Your child has a fever.

-- The catheter site is red, warm, painful, or oozing fluid.
+- The catheter site is red, warm, painful, or is oozing fluid.

-- You see blood on your child's bandage and the amount is increasing.
+- You see blood on the bandage and the amount is increasing.

 - The veins in your child's neck or chest bulge.

-- You cannot flush your child's catheter, or your child feels pain when you flush his catheter.
+- You cannot flush your child's catheter, or he or she feels pain when you flush the catheter.

-- You see a hole or a crack in your child's catheter.
-Clamp the catheter above the damage before you contact your child's healthcare provider.
+- You see a hole or a crack in the catheter.
+Clamp the catheter above the damage before you call your child's doctor.

-- You have questions about how to care for your child's catheter.
+- You have questions about how to care for the catheter.